 Sports betting generates a specific pattern of engagement, researching form, following market moves, and tracking results, that can create a sense of informed participation.
 That analytical element is real but bounded: over a sufficient volume of bets, a bookmaker’s built-in margin produces statistically predictable outcomes that research cannot fully overcome.

-If betting has stopped feeling recreational and started feeling difficult to manage, free and confidential support is available:
+If betting has stopped feeling recreational and started feeling difficult to manage, then free and confidential support is available:

 - BeGambleAware: begambleaware.org or freephone 0808 8020 133, available 24 hours a day